 LARP magis LARP optimum.

-Kim first started larping while a student at RPI.
-They have participated in many forms of larp since then, and are active in several boffer campaigns in the greater New England area.
+Kim has participated in many forms of larp since then, and is active in several boffer campaigns in the greater New England area.
 Kim enjoys playing mischief makers, foxes, and pirates.
 Larps with singing are a definite plus.

 Kim Sward has been coming to Intercon since roughly Intercon H or so.
 They joined the Game Proposal Committee for Intercon L, and went on to serve as the Game Proposal Chair for 4 years, for Intercon M-P. In 2016, Kim became the Con Chair for Intercon Q, Intercon Quixotic, which was held in February 2017.
-They also became a member of the NEIL Board, the governing body that oversees Intercon, NELCO, etc. that same year.
-As part of their roles, Kim has worked with the NEIL Board President and the Safety Chair for Intercon R to create additional safety documentation for the convention.
+They became a member of the NEIL Board, the governing body that oversees Intercon and NELCO in 2016.
+As part of their roles, Kim has worked with the NEIL Board President and the Safety Chair for Intercon R & S to create additional safety documentation for the convention.

-Kim is helping to run the Iron GM competition at Intercon S. This is their third year in that position.
-Kim has also been the GM Coordinator for Intercon R & S, contacting GMs for games after they are accepted to give details and coordinate prior to the convention.
+Kim is helping to run the Iron GM competition for the third time this year for Intercon S. Kim has also been the GM Coordinator for Intercon R & S, contacting GMs of games after their games are accepted to give details and coordinate information prior to the convention.

 I am an avid gamer, and a fan of larp, board games, video games and everything nerdy.
 I am one of the three partners behind Hanging Lantern, I am into fantasy, sword fighting, archery and creating a powerful story for each game we present.
 Content is king as far as I am concerned, and each of the tales we tell is meant to suck you in like a good book, and we have read plenty of those!